simopt-admin/simopt/docs/source/models/trafficsignal.rst

 ^^^^^^^^^^^

 This model simulates a traffic system composed of arrival and departure nodes, direction and bidirectional roads, and a series of intersections.
-A visual representation of this simplified traffic light roadmap, illustrating the flow of traffic within this structured network, is provided in this document.
+A visual representation of this simplified traffic light roadmap, illustrating the flow of traffic within this structured network when the number of vein and artery road are both 2, is provided in this document.

-The layout of the traffic network is shown below:
+The layout of the simplified traffic network is shown below:

 .. image:: _static/trafficlight_roadmap.png
    :alt: TrafficLight Roadmap